WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_valuesets.md

 ### **Inputs:**

 * DAK
 * SMART IG ValueSet catalog
-* Terminology services to lookup and validate the code
+* Terminology services to lookup and validate the codes

 ### **Outputs:**